rubenciranni/rubenciranni/README.md

 - 👋 Hi, I’m @rubenciranni
 - 👀 I’m interested in Computer Science, Music, Mathematics.
-- 🌱 I’m currently a second year Computer Science student at "Sapienza University of Rome"
+- 🌱 I’m currently a second year Computer Science & AI student at Sapienza University of Rome.
+- 👨‍💻I currently work as a Software Development Engineer Intern at Amazon.

 <!---